kevinresol/turnwing/README.md

 which generates the validation code with macro at compile time according to the type information of the user-defined locale interface.

+Requires a templating engine to interpolate the parameters.
+The interface is defined in `Template.hx`.
+`HaxeTemplate` is an implementation based on `haxe.Template` from the Haxe standard library.

 Usage:

 ```haxe